Basic Approach

 We are carrying out legally required seismic reinforcement work for tanks that store hazardous materials.

 Upgrade work on floating-roof tanks subject to this requirement was completed before the statutory deadline.
-As for internal floating-roof tanks, which became subject to legislation in fiscal 2011, plans are in place to complete seismic reinforcement work by the statutory deadline (end of fiscal 2023).
+As for internal floating-roof tanks, which became subject to legislation in fiscal 2011, we completed seismic reinforcement work by the statutory deadline (end of fiscal 2023).

 Measures to Mitigate Damage from Disasters